semgrep/semgrep-docs/docs/index.md

 # Overview

-Semgrep is a fast, open-source, static analysis tool that excels at expressing code standards — without complicated queries — and surfacing bugs early in the development flow.
+Semgrep is a fast, open-source, static analysis tool that excels at expressing code standards — without complicated queries — and surfacing bugs early at editor, commit, and CI time.
 Precise rules look like the code you’re searching; no more traversing abstract syntax trees or wrestling with regexes.

 Semgrep encompasses: